-- Color: Applies a color to a selected grayscale or one-bit picture. - Shade: Lets you set the intensity of an applied color. - Opacity: Lets you control the transparency of a selected picture. - Halftone (Windows only): Lets you apply a halftone screen pattern to a selected grayscale picture. - Stretch Picture To Fit Box: Reduces or enlarges the selected picture horizontally and vertically to fill its picture box. - Scale Picture To Box: Reduces or enlarges the selected picture proportionately to fill its picture box. - Fit Box To Picture: Reduces or enlarges the picture box to fit the size of the selected picture. - Item Styles: Lets you view and update applied item styles. - Center Picture: Centers the selected picture in its picture box. - Flip Horizontal: Flips the selected picture horizontally. - Flip Vertical: Flips the selected picture vertically. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to a selected picture or box. - Anchor: Lets you create or modify an anchor for a selected picture or box.
+- Color: Applies a color to a selected grayscale or one-bit picture. - Shade: Lets you set the intensity of an applied color. - Opacity: Lets you control the transparency of a selected picture. - Halftone (Windows only): Lets you apply a halftone screen pattern to a selected grayscale picture. - Stretch Picture To Fit Box: Reduces or enlarges the selected picture horizontally and vertically to fill its picture box. - Scale Picture To Box: Reduces or enlarges the selected picture proportionately to fill its picture box. - Fit Box To Picture: Reduces or enlarges the picture box to fit the size of the selected picture. - Item Styles: Lets you view and update applied item styles. - Center Picture: Centers the selected picture in its picture box. - Flip Horizontal: Flips the selected picture horizontally. - Flip Vertical: Flips the selected picture vertically. - Convert to Native Objects: Convert the existing item to a native QuarkXPress object. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to a selected picture or box. - Anchor: Lets you create or modify an anchor for a selected picture or box.